 - You could add a tablespoon of cream if you like them to be creamier, but this is not necessary.
 I didn’t add cream in this version.

-- Serve hot with any flatbread – roti/paratha or with rice and any dal.
+- Serve the Malai Karela hot with roti/paratha or with rice and any dal.

 - Cut the gourd into slices of about half an inch in thickness.
 If you cut extremely thin or thick slices, the cooking time may vary.